 Here are some resources that will help you learn more about diversity and inclusion issues in the EA community.
 We recommend using them to improve diversity in your group.

 - Encompass on Why Our Movement Can’t Be Effective Without Being Inclusive .
 This article is focused on the animal advocacy movement, but many of the conclusions also apply to the EA movement.

 Forum posts from community members:

-An extensive list of Anti-racism Resources .
-These were collated by people outside of the EA community.
-They are mostly aimed at white people in the USA, but many of the recommendations have broader applicability.
+An extensive list of Anti-racism Resources.
+People outside the EA community collated these.
+They mostly target white people in the USA, but many of the recommendations have broader applicability.

 - Ethnic Diversity group on Facebook (for people who identify with a non-white ethnicity or race)

 - Diversity & Inclusion in EA group on Facebook (open to all)

 - Women and Non-Binary EA Facebook Group

 - WANBAM connects and supports a global network of women, transgender, and non-binary people interested in Effective Altruism through mentorship